mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 And then Gensha Zen Master says, “It completely disintegrates.”

-In other words, *[there is some discussion about the correct word,]* slivers. [...]
+In other words, *[there is some discussion about the correct word,]* *slivers*. [...]
 Myriad, myriad broken pieces.
 Completely broken – tiny, tiny broken pieces.

 And then Dōgen Zenji try to explain it, comment on this story.
 And finally, in the last part of explanation, he says: